 External rotation is produced by the teres minor, supraspinatus and infraspinatus.
-As with above, range of motion is limited by the tension or restrictions of the internal rotators.
+As with above, the range of motion is limited by the tension or restrictions of the internal rotators.

 Horizontal abduction ranges from 0 to 30 degrees and is produced by the posterior deltoid, infraspinatus and teres minor.
 Motion can be restricted due to tension within the pectoralis major and anterior deltoid muscles.

-Naturally, during elevation the scapula moves upward.
+Naturally, during elevation, the scapula moves upward.
 The trapezius, serratus anterior as well as the levator scapulae produce this action.

 This motion is produced by the serratus anterior, pectoralis minor and levator spinae.

-This motion is produced by the trapezius and rhomboids, but is assisted to a large degree by the latissimus dorsi.
+This motion is produced by the trapezius and rhomboids but is assisted to a large degree by the latissimus dorsi.

 Are baseball, football & tennis coaches all going to read this article with the same interest?
 Are the parents of young pitchers going to be more interested in this article than the parents of a young quarterback or tennis star?
 The reality is that when discussing shoulder health, there are SEVERAL sports in which shoulder safety is a pressing concern - and yet little more than basic static stretching is the current means of maintaining the health, integrity and functional strength of the shoulder in young athletes.

-What must become clear to coaches and trainers is that an increase in functional flexibility (that is flexibility based on active ability and therefore includes strength throughout the range of motion) is necessary for throwing actions - the larger the available range of motion, the longer the force-time curve and therefore the more potential force can be applied to the motion.
-Simply stated, larger ranges of motion allow for a larger pre-stretch of the specific muscles involved in the motion thereby permitting them to produce greater forces and increase velocity.
+What must become clear to coaches and trainers is that an increase in functional flexibility (that is flexibility based on an active ability and therefore includes strength throughout the range of motion) is necessary for throwing actions - the larger the available range of motion, the longer the force-time curve and therefore the more potential force can be applied to the motion.
+Larger ranges of motion allow for a larger pre-stretch of the specific muscles involved in the motion thereby permitting them to produce greater forces and increase velocity.